 This is a Precedent particulars of claim for use in relation to a claim for copyright infringement.
 It can be adapted for use in either Intellectual Property sub-list or Intellectual Property Enterprise Court sub-list cases.
 Both sub-lists form part of the main Intellectual Property List (Chancery Division) in the Business and Property Courts.
 This Precedent is drafted so as to cover infringement of UK copyright pursuant to CDPA 1988.

-This checklist covers the key considerations when applying for a Norwich Pharmacal Order such as why you would apply, issues to consider before making the application, when a Norwich Pharmacal Order might not be suitable, the procedure for applying including practical points, the form of the Norwich Pharmacal Order and what to do after the Norwich Pharmacal Order has been granted.
+This Checklist covers the key considerations when applying for a Norwich Pharmacal Order (NPO) such as why you would apply, issues to consider before making the application, when an NPO might not be suitable, the procedure for applying including practical points, the form of the NPO and what to do after the NPO has been granted.

 This Practice Note sets out the intellectual property and competition law issues which may arise in connection with character merchandising (ie the practice of licensing the name or likeness of a character for use in the marketing of goods or services, which will usually require the licensing of trade marks and/or copyright).
 It considers issues which may arise pursuant to Articles 101 and 102 of the Treaty on the Functioning of the European Union (or in the UK, Chapter I of the Competition Act 1998), as well as possible block exemptions or individual exemptions that might apply.
 It also considers the interaction between competition law and the tort of passing off.